cklose2000/pinescript-mcp-server/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-The current focus is on implementing Phase 3 of the PineScript MCP project, focusing on the Enhanced Prompt Engineering tasks, with an emphasis on testing and stabilizing the template system.
-We are ensuring all tests pass correctly and that the template vector store integration functions properly.
+The current focus is on implementing Phase 3 of the PineScript MCP project, with an immediate pivot to prioritize the User Interface development.
+Based on user feedback, we're moving interface design and testing to the beginning of our timeline to enable earlier hands-on interactions, which will help identify limitations and push the boundaries of the system sooner.

 ## Recent Changes
 1. Implemented a comprehensive template structure system for managing prompt templates